Breast cancer but not the menopausal status is associated with small changes of the gut microbiota

 Source: Table 4

-Description: Taxa differentiating postmenopausal BC patients from postmenopausal controls assessed using the LInear model for Differential Abundance (LINDA) method for compositional data, and p-values were corrected using the Benjamini–Hochberg.
+Description: Taxa differentiating postmenopausal breast cancer (BC) patients from postmenopausal controls assessed using the Linear model for Differential Abundance (LINDA) method for compositional data

 Abundance in Group 1: decreased abundance in post-menopausal BC patients